When is Lucifer season 5 on Netflix? What’s going to happen?

 “We are so incredibly thankful to Netflix for resurrecting our show last season, and now letting us finish the story of Lucifer on our terms,” mentioned showrunners Henderson and Modrovich.
 “Most importantly, we want to thank the fans for their incredible passion and support.
 The best is yet to come!!”

 The excellent news?
-Lucifer sequence 5 was going to include 10 episodes, however then six extra had been introduced which means followers may have 16 hours to binge on.
+Lucifer collection 5 was going to encompass 10 episodes, however then six extra had been introduced which means followers may have 16 hours to binge on.

-#Lucifer Season 5 simply acquired a HELL of lots higher — and larger!
-We have added six extra hours, for a grand complete of 16 episodes! pic.twitter.com/HILzaacpsb
+#Lucifer Season 5 simply bought a HELL of lots higher — and greater!
+We have added six extra hours, for a grand whole of 16 episodes! pic.twitter.com/HILzaacpsb

 — See What’s Subsequent (@seewhatsnext) July 26, 2019